New Release: Cytoreader V2 is now available! Read our latest paper: Preprint Link

 Cytoreader-V2 was validated on 3,803 patients from the Kaiser Permanente Northern California (KPNC) Dual Stain Implementation Study (SurePathTM) [1], the NCI Biopsy Study (ThinPrep®) [2,3], the Improving Risk Informed HPV Screening study IRIS (SurePathTM) [4,5], the study STRIDES Studying Risk to Improve DisparitiES in Cervical Cancer in Mississippi (ThinPrep®) [6,5], and ACSS, the Anal Cancer Screening Study (ThinPrep®) [2,8].
 Cytoreader-V2 has been evaluated to work with the Whole Slide Imaging (WSI) Scanners from Hamamatsu Photonics (Nanozoomer-Series) or Roche (DP-Series).

 Cytoreader-V2 has unique robustness as each image tile is evaluated by an ensemble of AI algorithms simultaneously and has been validated on the dual-stain assay CINtec+® from Roche and on liquid cytology slides prepared with ThinPrep® and SurePath™.
 It comprises a complex, barcode-automated workflow management.
 Also multiple AI algorithms automatically check in-parallel quality of all slides for focus quality, cellularity and staining failures.
 This way correct dual-stain immunochemistry is AI supervised.
-Cytotechs or pathologists can make a diagnosis extremely fast in any web browser by displaying the 30 most likely dual-stain-containing tiles for each case.
+Cytotechnologists or pathologists can efficiently review cases in any web browser by displaying the 30 most likely dual-stain-containing tiles, facilitating a faster assessment of cell samples.

-Efficiently assess the 30 most relevant dual-stain events directly linked to the whole-slide image for quick diagnostics.
+Efficiently assess the 30 most relevant dual-stain events directly linked to the whole-slide image for fast cytological cell review.

-Streamline workflow with shortcut keys that enable rapid toggling through galleries, entering diagnoses, and transitioning between slides in under one minute.
+Streamline workflow with shortcut keys that enable rapid navigation through galleries, efficient reviewing of cases, and seamless transitioning between slides in under one minute.

 Enhance slide analysis by annotating regions of interest, viewing computed likelihoods, and utilizing heatmaps for comprehensive insights.

-Enable blinded analysis of computational results for training, quality control, and statistical monitoring of diagnostic performance.
+Enable blinded analysis of computational results for training, quality assurance, and statistical monitoring of diagnostic accuracy.

 Responsible for content: